RUCOGS/rucogs-infrastructure-docs/docs/devops/hosting.md

 systemctl start myservice
 ```

-So in order to start the backend and discord bots, you need to bavigate to the directory containing `rucogs.service` and run
+So in order to start the backend and discord bots, you need to navigate to the directory containing `rucogs.service` and run

 ```bash
 sudo systemctl start rucogs